OGLE-2005-BLG-390Lb: Mass, radius and temperature

 The planet is notable for its large distance from its star for such a relatively small exoplanet - these planets are challenging to find with other detection methods.
 Prior to this, "small" exoplanets such as Gliese 876 d, which has an orbital period of less than 2 Earth-days, were detected very close to their stars.
 OGLE-2005-BLG-390Lb shows a combination of size and orbit that would not make it out of place in the Solar System.

-"The team has discovered the most Earthlike planet yet", said Michael Turner, assistant director for the mathematical and physical sciences directorate at the National Science Foundation, which supported the work.
-At the time of discovery, with 5.5 Earth masses, the planet was less massive than the previous candidate for lowest-mass exoplanet around a main-sequence star, the 7.5 Earth mass Gliese 876 d.
-Since 2013, many Earth-sized or smaller planets around main-sequence stars have been detected by the Kepler spacecraft and others.
+At the time of its discovery, 160 exoplanets had been discovered and this planet replaced the 7.5 Earth mass Gliese 876 d as the lowest-mass exoplanet found orbiting a main sequence star.